m0lentum/starframe/README.md

 In disc golf, a starframe occurs when every player in a group scores a birdie on the same hole.

 This starframe, however, is a 2D game engine written in Rust as a solo hobby project.
-Its design is driven by sidescrolling action games with physics elements.
+Its main feature is the physics engine, with design driven by sidescrolling action games.

 # Current features